Modern Slavery statement

 • UKSBS carries out verification of an employee’s identity and right to work in the UK.

-• We do not retain any employee's physical identity documents (e.g. passport) during their employment.
+• We do not withhold any employee’s physical identity documents (e.g. passport) during their employment.

 • UKSBS complies with, or provides enhanced versions of, all legislation in respect of working time and statutory time off, holiday entitlement, time off for personal emergencies and sickness, parental leave and minimum rest break periods.